Published on 9th of January 2018

 I wrote about the future of Rust before and it seems like nobody stops me from doing it again!
 Quite the contrary: this time the Rust core team even asked for it.

 I'm a bit late to the party, but here are my 2 cents about the priorities for Rust in 2018.

 Who is this guy?

-There's a depressingly high chance that we've never met before — which is a bloody shame.
+There's a depressingly high chance that we've never met before — which is a real shame.

 For some context: I come from dynamically typed languages like Python and PHP.